jwatte/C4EngineExamples/Readme.md

               | Readme.md
               | ...
  ```
- 2. Set the C4CodeRoot and C4DataRoot IN your IDE, or through the cmake command to point to the C4 root folder.The contents of each of the folders can be merged and defined for example to `C:\users\john\source\NextSkyrim\C4Engine`
+ 2. Set the C4CodeRoot and C4DataRoot in your IDE, or through the cmake command to point to the C4 root folder.The contents of each of the folders can be merged and defined for example to `C:\users\john\source\MyGame\C4Engine`
  3. Run cmake to generate the project
  4. Compile
  5. Run